PiotrLezanski/Virtual-mouse/README.md

 # Virtual-mouse
-Simple app to that enables user to use hand movement as mouse
+Simple app that enables user to use hand movement as mouse.

+The project uses MediaPipe framework to perform computer vision inference and OpenCV modules for image/video handling.